girlguidinghertfordshire/ggherts/_events/2023-04-28-introduction-to-the-hills.md

 Please note applications will be considered on a first come, first served basis.
 All applications will be considered but preference will be given to those who have not attended this event before.
 Visit the [ITTH blog](https://itthherts.blogspot.com/) to see photos from previous events.

-Interested Guides should email <info@itth.org.uk> for further information and to apply.
+Interested Guides can book via Eventbrite.

+If you have any queries, please email <info@itth.org.uk>.

 There are some vacancies within the friendly team of ITTH organisers which may suit leaders or Queens Guide Award candidates.
 You can find out more about the roles available here.